wenpq/runcheck/tools/README.md

     -a, --append            force to append data in MongoDB when the DB already has data.
 ```
 ## configuration file
 use json format file as configuration.
-Currently, there are three files in drectory:
+Currently, there are three files available in directory:

 *  slot-config.json, for detailed slot data import
-*  slot-config2.json, for slot data import
+*  slot-config2.json, for simple slot data import
 *  device-config.json, for device data mport

 #### essential attributes
-* file
-The specified .xlsx fle path or name.
 * name
 Data name(slot or device)
 * model